-Meditation: No one who sought Jesus out is refused his help.
+Meditation: No one who sought Jesus out was refused his help.
 Even the untouchables and the outcasts of Jewish society found help in him.
 Unlike the people of Jesus' time who fled at the sight of a leper, Jesus touched the leper who approached him and he made him whole and clean.
 Why was this so remarkable?
 Lepers were outcasts of society.
 Their physical condition was terrible as they slowly lost their limbs and withered away.
 They were not only shunned but regarded as "already dead" even by their relatives.

 Prayer: Attend to the pleas of your people with heavenly care, O Lord, we pray, that they may see what must be done and gain strength to do what they have seen.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.

-Contemplation: Jewish law forbade anyone from touching or approaching a leper; ritual defilement occurred when contact was made.
+Contemplation: Beyond the human fear of contracting leprosy, Jewish law forbade anyone from touching or approaching a leper, lest ritual defilement occur.
 This leper did something quite remarkable.
 He approached Jesus confidently and humbly, expecting that Jesus could and would heal him.
 Normally a leper would be stoned or at least warded off if he tried to come near a rabbi.
 Jesus not only grants the man his request, but he demonstrates the personal love, compassion, and tenderness of God in his physical touch.
 The medical knowledge of his day would have regarded such contact as grave risk for incurring infection.
 Jesus met the man's misery with compassion and tender kindness.
 He communicated the love and mercy of God in a sign that spoke more eloquently than words.
 St. Francis of Assisi once said: "Preach the Gospel at all times - if necessary, use words."
 In other words, our Christ-directed actions speak louder than words in helping others at all times.
 Talk can be cheap.
-Do your actions speak louder than your words about how you live your life as a proclaimed disciple of Christ?
+And so we might ask ourselves today: Do my actions speak louder than my words about how I live my life as a proclaimed disciple of Christ?

-Friday, January 17 ~ First Week in Ordinary Time Saint Anthony, Abbot
+Friday, January 15 ~ First Week in Ordinary Time